jharrvis/dru-website-portfolio/content/excerpts/rumah-hujan.md

 ---
-title: "The House of Rain"
+title: The House of Rain
-bookSlug: "rumah-hujan"
+bookSlug: kekasih-marionette
-bookTitle: "Rumah Hujan"
+bookTitle: Rumah Hujan
-bookTitleEn: "The House of Rain"
+bookTitleEn: The House of Rain
-cover: "/images/book-cover_rumah-hujan.jpg"
+cover: /images/book-cover_rumah-hujan.jpg
 weight: 1
-type: "excerpts"
+type: excerpts
 ---

 ## The House of Rain